ehanahamed/ehui/site/js/modals.js.md

 ### Parameters & usage

+`modals.create()` accepts a single parameter, an object.

-The params object looks like this:
+The object looks like this:

 ```javascript
 modals.create({